-Here, the best luggage available online now.
+Here is the best luggage available online.

 Best Overall: Travelpro Platinum Elite Softside Expandable Spinner Wheel Luggage, 25 inches